p2pu/course-in-a-box/community/_posts/2000-01-01-introduce-yourself.markdown

 > Creating a course **is** creating a community

 Take a moment to introduce yourself.
-Tell us a bit about yourself and the course will be about that you want to create.
+Tell us about yourself, what do you like doing, what type of course would you like to create?

 {% include disqus.html %}